 Mt.
 Sneffels (from Yankee Boy Basin) - A Cool Fourteener

 Mt.
-Sneffels (meaning “snow” in Norwegian) is a few steps up in difficulty from the fourteeners we’ve been doing.
+Sneffels (named after the volcano Snæfell in Iceland) is a few steps up in difficulty from the fourteeners we’ve been doing.
 It features Class 3 rock scrambling and a difficult extended scree descent especially where there were “marbles” (small, round stones) on hard packed steeper slopes that were almost impossible to stand up on.
 However Mt.
 Sneffels is known as having one of the most beautiful views of all of Colorado’s Fourteeners – striking and impressive, caused by spires, mountains, and columnar remains of old volcanoes.

 We were three – Shan Stuart, Laura Welch and me.
 We over-nighted in the town of Ouray to get an early start in the morning.
 The approach to Ouray is reminiscent of the approach to the Swiss Alps driving from Zurich, and in fact is called the “Switzerland of America” due to its setting surrounded on 3 ½ sides by tall, rugged mountains.

 Ouray has been a special destination of world travelers for more than 100 years.
 This small community is nestled in some of the most rugged and towering peaks of the Rockies.
 Set at the narrow head of a valley and surrounded on three sides with 13,000 feet + snowcapped peaks - Ouray has been nicknamed the "Switzerland of America."

 Remarkably, two-thirds of Ouray's original Victorian structures, both private and commercial, are still occupied, and have been restored.